 Survival Rule of Four – What Is It About?

-As stated earlier, you have a limited time to survive without air, shelter (in harsh conditions), water and food.
+As stated earlier, you have a limited time to survive without the following 4 survival priorities: air, shelter (in harsh conditions), water and food.
 The first two are the shortest ones: your body is being directly attacked by the lack of air or by icy temperatures (for example), and you have to act immediately.
 Once you’re safe, you have enough time to scout for water and food, replenishing your body’s energies.

 The rule of fours does not tell you that you should see whether you can survive this long without these crucial factors.
 Rather, it encourages you to check your priorities and deploy your skills and abilities appropriately.
 Let us take a look at every mentioned necessity and what skills and gear are required to obtain this necessity.